Marie Miller: Letterbox

-Marie's debut albumLetterbox was released on April 28, 2017.
+Marie's debut album Letterbox was released on April 28, 2017.
 She collaborated with producers Chad Copelin(Sufjan Stevens, Ben Rector, Train) and Eric Rosse (Sara Bareilles, Tori Amos, Mary Lambert).
 Marie credits Copelin with helping strike the curated sound on the record saying: "Trying to find the right fit to make the songs reflect what my sound was and not making it sound too country or making it sound too pop–making it that perfect blend of folk and pop is pretty hard to do, and I think Chad did an amazing job.
 But that took a long time."Billboard joyfully likens the album to "a combination of Shania Twain and Sara Bareilles" takes Miller's voice and dives into narrative songwriting that speaks of the vulnerable and empowered sides of relationships and interactions.

 She told Blurred Culture: “It’s called Letterbox because the songs are basically letters to people...
 Basically, all of the songs are things that I’ve wanted to say to someone and I just couldn’t do it… So, I wrote a song about it.
 This album [is] my letterbox.
 My letters to people.”